simon-javier/backup-manuscript-thesis/main.typ

 To ensure consistency across all the experiments, we used the same training covering the optimization algorithm, learning rate scheduling and loss function.
 For the optimizer, we used the AdamW optimizer #cite(<loshchilov_decoupled_2019>, form: "normal"), which decouples weight decay from the gradient update rule, providing improved generalization compared to standard Adam.
 The learning rate was adjusted using the ReduceLROnPlateau scheduler, which monitors the validation loss and reduces the learning rate by a factor of γ (gamma) once performance plateaus.
 This adaptive adjustment prevents overfitting and allows the model to converge more efficiently, which is particularly important in medical imaging tasks where datasets are relatively small and prone to variance.
 The effectiveness of ReduceLROnPlateau in stabilizing transfer learning for medical image analysis has been demonstrated in prior studies #cite(<rajpurkar_chexnet_2017>, form: "normal").
 To address class imbalance in the nail disease dataset, we employed a weighted Cross-Entropy Loss, where class weights were computed inversely proportional to class frequencies.
 This ensures that underrepresented classes contribute more significantly to the loss, preventing the model from being biased toward majority classes.
 Weighted Cross-Entropy Loss is widely adopted in medical image classification where imbalanced datasets are common #cite(<buda_systematic_2018>, form: "normal").

 ==== Training Strategies
+Transfer learning offers multiple approaches to adapting pretrained models to new domains, each representing different trade-offs between computational efficiency, training stability, and model capacity to learn domain-specific features.
+The choice of training strategy significantly impacts how effectively a model can leverage pretrained ImageNet representations while adapting to the specialized characteristics of fingernail pathology images.
+To systematically evaluate these trade-offs, the researchers implemented four distinct training strategies: training from scratch, freezing pretrained weights to assess raw feature transferability, full fine-tuning to enable comprehensive network adaptation, and gradual unfreezing to balance feature preservation with domain-specific learning.

 ===== Training from scratch
 In this setup, the model is initialized with random weights and trained end-to-end on the nail disease dataset.
 Unlike transfer learning, no pre-trained ImageNet features are used.
+This configuration employs a higher initial learning rate ($1e-3$) compared to fine-tuning approaches, with a more aggressive scheduler factor (0.1) and extended training duration (200 epochs) to allow the model sufficient time to learn representations from scratch.
+The lighter weight decay (0.0005) prevents over-regularization during the initial learning phase.
 This serves as a control experiment to assess the value of transfer learning by showing how the model performs when forced to learn all representations from the target dataset alone.

 ===== Baseline
 The baseline is defined as freezing all pretrained weights of the backbone and training only the classification head.
-This evaluates how well ImageNet-pretrained features transfer to the nail disease dataset without any fine-tuning, establishing a point of comparison for more adaptive strategies.
+This configuration uses a moderate learning rate ($1e-3$) and lower weight decay (0.01) since only the head parameters are being optimized.
+The scheduler patience of 4 epochs provides balanced responsiveness to validation performance, establishing a point of comparison for more adaptive strategies.
+This evaluates how well ImageNet-pretrained features transfer to the nail disease dataset without any fine-tuning.

 ===== Full Fine-Tuning
 In this approach, all layers of the pretrained model are unfrozen and updated during training.
-This allows the entire network to adapt more thoroughly to the nail disease dataset, often leading to higher accuracy.
+This configuration employs a significantly lower learning rate ($1e-5$) to prevent catastrophic forgetting of pretrained features, with higher weight decay (0.05) for improved regularization, particularly important for transformer-based models.
+The increased scheduler patience (5 epochs) and cooldown (2 epochs) provide stability during full-network adaptation.
 Multiple studies in medical image classification have demonstrated that full fine-tuning outperforms head-only or partial fine-tuning in many cases (e.g., @peng_rethinking_2023 and @davila_comparison_2024), albeit with increased risk of overfitting when training data are limited.

 ===== Gradual Unfreezing
 Following the approach by @howard_universal_2018, gradual unfreezing begins by training only the classification head, then progressively unfreezing earlier layers of the network over training epochs.
+A learning rate of 1e-4 was used with moderate weight decay (0.01) and reduced scheduler patience (3 epochs) to enable faster adaptation as layers are unfrozen.
 The researchers adopted this fine-tuning strategy to prevent catastrophic forgetting and allow the network to adapt progressively to the fingernail dataset.
 Unlike other ULMFiT (Universal Language Model Fine-Tuning) components such as discriminative learning rates or slanted triangular schedules, gradual unfreezing was selected for its simplicity and stability in vision-based transfer learning tasks.
-This approach enables efficient optimization while maintaining pre-trained feature representations.
+This approach enables efficient optimization while maintaining pretrained feature representations.

+==== Hyperparameter Configuration by Training Strategy
+@hyperparam-table summarizes the hyperparameter configurations used across all training strategies.
+Each configuration was tailored to the specific optimization requirements of its corresponding training approach, with all experiments maintaining consistent batch size (32) and random seed (42) to ensure fair comparison.
+The rationale for these parameter choices is detailed in the subsequent subsections describing each training strategy.

+#figure(
+  table(
+    align: (x, y) => if x == 0 { left } else { center },
+    columns: (2fr, 0.5fr, 1fr, 1fr, 1fr),
+    table.header(
+      [Parameter],
+      [Base],
+      [Full],
+      [Scratch],
+      [Gradual Unfreeze],
+    ),

+    [Batch Size],
+    [32],
+    [32],
+    [32],
+    [32],
+    [Epochs],
+    [50],
+    [50],
+    [200],
+    [50],
+    [Learning Rate],
+    [1e-3],
+    [1e-5],
+    [1e-3],
+    [1e-4],
+    [Weight Decay],
+    [0.01],
+    [0.05],
+    [0.0005],
+    [0.01],
+    [Early Stopping Patience],
+    [10],
+    [15],
+    [25],
+    [15],
+    [Scheduler Factor],
+    [0.5],
+    [0.5],
+    [0.1],
+    [0.5],
+    [Scheduler Patience],
+    [4],
+    [5],
+    [10],
+    [3],
+    [Scheduler Threshold],
+    [1e-4],
+    [1e-5],
+    [1e-4],
+    [1e-4],
+    [Scheduler Cooldown],
+    [1],
+    [2],
+    [2],
+    [1],
+    [Minimum Learning Rate],
+    [1e-6],
+    [1e-6],
+    [1e-6],
+    [1e-6],
+  ),
+  caption: [Hyperparameter configurations across training strategies] ) <hyperparam-table>

 ==== Bayesian Inference
 In contrast to deterministic fine-tuning, Bayesian inference provides a probabilistic framework, treating parameters as random variables and updating priors with data to yield posteriors via Bayes' theorem: $p(theta | y) prop p(y | theta) p(theta)$.
 As detailed in @gelman_bayesian_2013, computation involves methods like MCMC, variational inference, and Hamiltonian Monte Carlo, enabling uncertainty quantification essential for medical applications to avoid overconfidence.
 In our nail disease pipeline, it calculates posterior probabilities of systemic conditions from detected features, incorporating population priors and conditionals.
 Advantages include robustness to limited data via informative priors, though it requires more computation and careful prior selection, as discussed in hierarchical modeling and model checking.